 Steve and Tonya Vistaunet

 Tonya grew up all over the world, including years in Taiwan, New York, California, Texas, Arizona, and Utah.
 Her time spent in different cities has given her an appreciation and love for all kinds of art and creative endeavors.
 Tonya taught Art at Westridge Elementary in Provo, Utah for three years and continues to be involved in community art programs.
 She loves to spend her time as a painter, seamstress, colorist, and overall doer of all things creative.
-She loves to read, hates to cook, and really enjoys time with her three grandsons!
+She loves to read, hates to cook, and really enjoys time with her six grandchildren!

-She is the director of the Silver Reef Museum in Leeds, UT and the executive director of Arts to Zion/Southern Utah organization.
-She is the founder/coordinator of the annual Washington County “Arts to Zion” Art and Studio TOUR and also created Facebook training opportunities for the Business of Art.
+She is the director of the Silver Reef Museum / Ghost Town in Leeds, UT, and the executive director of the Arts to Zion/Southern Utah organization.
+She is the founder/coordinator of the annual Washington County “Arts to Zion” Art and Studio tour and created Facebook training opportunities for the Business of Art.